Azure/azure-devtestlab/Artifacts/linux-apt-package/README.md

-# Linux APT Package Manager Artifact
+# Linux Apt Package Manager Artifact
 This Azure DevTest artifact allows the user to specify packages to install onto an Azure DevTest Lab VM via the apt-get package system.
 This artifact applies to any Linux distribution that is by default managed by the Apt system (Debian, Ubuntu, and other Debian derivatives) or that has had apt set up on it.